UCAS code: See course combinations

-Oxford has a rich environment for the study of history and modern languages with teaching from world-leading experts, vast library resources, language training and overseas contacts.
+Oxford has a rich environment for the study of history and modern languages with teaching often led by world-leading experts, vast library resources, language training and overseas contacts.
 Undergraduate students have access to the Taylor Institution Library, the biggest research library in Britain devoted to modern languages.
 Our undergraduate students also have access to the History Faculty Library housed in the Radcliffe Camera.

 The University’s well-equipped Language Centre has resources specifically tailored to the needs of History and Modern Languages students.
 Our students use the skills they have developed with us to build successful careers in such diverse fields as business, journalism, international relations and the creative industries.

 History and Modern Languages students spend a compulsory year abroad, usually in the third year.

 Opportunities for the year abroad include (but aren’t restricted to):